myFMbutler/myFMApiLibrary-for-PHP/README.md

 ![Lesterius logo](http://i1.createsend1.com/ei/r/29/D33/DFF/183501/csfinal/Mailing_Lesterius-logo.png "Lesterius")

 ## Description
-This library is a PHP wrapper of the FileMaker Data API.<br/>
+This library is a PHP wrapper of the FileMaker Data API 18.<br/>

+You can find the PHP wrapper of the FileMaker Data API 17 on the releases <= v.1.* .<br/>

 You will be able to use every functions like it's documented in your FileMaker server Data Api documentation (accessible via https://[your server domain]/fmi/data/apidoc).
-General FileMaker document on the Data API is available [here](https://fmhelp.filemaker.com/docs/17/en/dataapi/)
+General FileMaker document on the Data API is available [here](https://fmhelp.filemaker.com/docs/18/en/dataapi/)

 ## Requirements

 - PHP >= 5.5
 - PHP cURL extension
+- PHP mb_string extension

 ## Installation